 *Thorough travel instructions, regional information, our Guide to Trail Running in the Alps, and detailed run descriptions printed on durable, waterproof paper, complete with a run profile, time estimates, bail-out options, emergency numbers, and a map.
 See a sample of the ‘Overview’ section.

-Typical pricing is $2,500 for a six-night, seven-day tour.
-Pricing includes a shuttle from Geneva Airport to Chamonix, and Courmayeur, Italy to Geneva Airport.
-Pricing assumes double occupancy. $800 single supplement.
+Typical pricing is $2,600 for a six-night, seven-day tour.
+Pricing includes a shuttle from the Geneva Airport to Courmayeur, Italy and from Chamonix, France to the Geneva Airport.
+Pricing assumes double occupancy. $650 single supplement.
 Since tour planning time and materials are the same regardless of trip length, cost for shorter trips are not reduced proportionally.

 *Our Chamonix Pilgrimage self-guided trip can start as early as June 15th and as late as September 20th.